-Section 1061 of the "No Child Left Behind Act" affords parents and emancipated minors certain rights.
+The "Every Student Succeeds Act" affords parents and emancipated minors certain rights.
 These rights include:

 - The right to preview "protected information" student surveys and the right to opt a student out of taking such a survey. - The right to receive notice and to opt a student out of receiving any non-emergency, invasive physical examination not required by law. - The right to preview student data collection surveys for marketing purposes and to opt a student out of taking such a survey. - The right to inspect instructional and assessment materials used as part of a school district's educational curriculum.